 Grade 4 listhesis is rated at over 75% migration and is almost universally symptomatic.
 We have seen some very dramatic cases where symptoms were never present.

-Spondylolisthesis Grading and Treatment
+Spondylolisthesis Evaluation and Treatment

 Grade 1 conditions are almost never actively treated by enlightened doctors and therapists.
 Most are simply monitored to ensure that they do not progress to symptomatic or pathological levels.
 Pain that exists in association with grade 1 listhesis is virtually universally deemed to be unrelated to the vertebral migration.